 Today, modern technologies play a fundamental role along the entire sports life cycle, from the recruitment and training of athletes to the analysis of their performance, from audience experience to media and management.

-Every aspect of sports, intended both as a competitive and playful activity and as part of the show business, is embraced by AI, as described by PwC:
+Every aspect of sports, intended both as a competitive and playful activity and as part of the show business, is embraced by AI and is carefully analyzed by coaches, team managers and players with the help of AI experts, as described by PwC:

 According to the same PwC research, AI-based tools are already being deployed in virtually all major sports disciplines, such as American football, soccer, baseball, and cricket, but also non-professional leisure activities like grassroots sports.

 Among these tools, we can count sensors, wearables, and computer vision-powered cameras to collect athletes' performance data.
 At the same time, natural language processing devices can leverage speech and text recognition to gather insights regarding the audience's sentiment.